d-t-w/netty-buffers/README.md

  Captured in this ticket related to Yada/Aleph: https://github.com/juxt/yada/issues/75

  Not related to my own issue, but I found the ticket when looking for other Pool/OOM issues

- It's Clojure, a couple of the Juxt guys are former colleagues, +ztellman, so why not try and help

 ## Reproducing